hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 ## Learn about yourself
 - What makes you happy in current role, past role or project and what doesn't make you happy in current and past role.
 - What task drain you vs what tasks give you energy?
 - Learn more about your personality - Take [16 Personalities Test](https://www.16personalities.com/free-personality-test).
-This would help you shape your personality.
+It gives you an idea of way you think, work with others.
 You may also find that your type change based on what mood you're in when you take the test.
+- Human Design -

 ---